-The end-to-end provisioning process can take time and is dependent on the number of nodes you are provisioning and the Internet bandwidth available to your nodes to download necessary software.
+The end-to-end provisioning process can take time and is dependent on the number of nodes you are provisioning and the Internet bandwidth available to your nodes to download the necessary software.

-Once the "minion/node agent" installed on the node by conjurer successfully and is registered with the controller, it establishes a "long running" web socket with the controller providing "continuous updates" to the controller about progress and status.
+Once the "minion/node agent" is installed on the node by conjurer successfully and is registered with the controller, it establishes a "long running" web socket with the controller providing "continuous updates" to the controller about progress and status.
 This information is then presented to authorized administrators via the Console for insights.
 Optionally, administrators can also view the logs generated by the minion/node agent for detailed visibility.

 tail -f /var/log/salt/minion